What is Shopify Inventory Management and How to fulfill orders on Shopify?

 - Get in contact with a logistics company to handle the warehousing and fulfillment needs of your store

 Handling your orders yourself certainly has its perks and benefits, most of all it’s much cheaper.
-This is one reason why we recommend most small Shopify stores to handle the fulfillment of orders by themselves.
+This is one reason why we recommend most small Shopify stores handle the fulfillment of orders by themselves.

-However, in the practical world it’s not always possible for businesses to handle everything on their own and thereby, it’s better to outsource some business functions to keep up with the efficiency of the business.
-In case of fulfillment of orders for online stores, outsourcing the logistical needs is perhaps the best way out for businesses experiencing rapid growth, as it enables them to keep focused on inventory management and other key business aspects, while also ensuring order fulfillment.
+However, in the practical World, it’s not always possible for businesses to handle everything on their own and thereby, it’s better to outsource some business functions to keep up with the efficiency of the business.
+In the case of fulfillment of orders for online stores, outsourcing the logistical needs is perhaps the best way out for businesses experiencing rapid growth, as it enables them to keep focused on inventory management and other key business aspects, while also ensuring order fulfillment.